 • • •

-This is a 3.5 kilometer walking course which will make you pass through the city’s temple town (Teramachi), the ruins of Takayama’s former castle, a forested hill, and some other village scenes that will depict rural Japan.
+One of the best Takayama attractions.
+This is a 3.5-kilometer walking course that will make you pass through the city’s temple town (Teramachi), the ruins of Takayama’s former castle, a forested hill, and some other village scenes that will depict rural Japan.

 You can start from Sakurayama Hachimangu Shrine and up along the base of the hills.
 Rest assured, the path is marked with signs both in English and Japanese.